NLeSC/xtas/README.rst

     virtualenv --system-site-packages /some/where

-and proceeds as described above.
+and proceed as described above.

 Usage